The New Oil

 If you’re reading this, you likely have an account with a major service that has millions of users like Gmail, Amazon, eBay, or Facebook.
 Smart cybercriminals target these major companies.
 These companies endure billions of attacks every day.
 The defender needs to succeed every single time, but the attacker only needs to be successful once.
 Once the attacker is in, they steal everything they can before they get noticed and kicked out of the system: usernames, passwords, card numbers, IP addresses, anything the service logs and they can access.

-Typically, responsible companies encrypt the most sensitive information like passwords and card numbers but not things like username and IP address (which can reveal your exact physical location).
+Typically, responsible companies encrypt the most sensitive information like passwords and card numbers but not always, and rarely things like username and IP address (which can reveal your exact physical location).
 This matters because step two is to sort through and decrypt whatever information the hacker has stolen.
 Various programs exist - totally legal and for free - to help crack your password.
 A given password can be cracked in less than one second depending on the complexity of it and the criminal’s computer.
 This doesn’t require a government-grade supercomputer, either.
 A decently-powerful computer capable of cracking dozens or hundreds of passwords in an hour can cost somewhere around $1000 and can be purchased off the shelf at your local electronics store.

 How Password Cracking Works